 Lessons

-I didn’t know about any of these leaders falling from grace because I haven’t followed the charismatic movement for many years.
-Their role in political campaigning from 2016 on was the final nail in the coffin for me.
 However, I did give these ministries props for their help to my early spiritual journey in this blog and in the first edition of my book, Heal or Die.
-That’s why I felt the need to write this today, to share the lessons I am learning from this.
+That’s why I felt the need to write this blog today: to share the lessons I am learning from this.

 Denominational Differences Don’t Count